Uchechukwu Umezurike: Education and career

 Umezurike’s academic career began when he attended in the University of Port Harcourt to pursue a master’s degree in English Literature.
 He completed his master’s thesis in 2014, focusing on the sexual objectification of women in two West African novels; Beyond the Horizon by Ghanaian author Amma Darko, and On Black Sisters’ Street by Nigerian author Chika Unigwe.
 His interest in researching how representations of gender in Nigerian Literature are informed by ideologies and norms that define how society should recognize, relate to, and accept or even affirm people led him to join the Ph.D. in English at Film Studies program at the University of Alberta in Edmonton, Canada.
 Under the supervision of Lahoucine Ouzgane, he completed his doctoral dissertation in 2021, focusing on representations of gender and sexuality in novels by Igbo authors with an eye toward images of men and women who have reimagined, enforced, or even challenged masculinity.
 In that same year, he was awarded the 2021 Nigeria Prize for Literary Criticism, considered the foremost prize for literary criticism in Africa, in recognition of the depth, rigor, and significance of three academic essays published during his time as a doctoral student.

 Following the completion of his graduate studies, Umezurike became the inaugural recipient of the University of Calgary’s Provost’s Postdoctoral Awards for Indigenous and Black Scholars.
 His current project considers how African Canadian filmmakers and writers imagine their new home in Canada, particularly within the context of Indigenous Peoples and their sovereignty, bridging a gap in literary scholarship on African migrants’ narratives of Canada.
 Further, Umezurike has continued producing works of creative writing in addition to his academic pursuits.
 In 2021, he published Wish Maker, another children’s novel, as well as another short story collection, Double Wahala, Double Trouble.
 His latest poetry collection, there’s more, was released in March 2023.

-Umezurike's children book, Wish Maker was longlisted for the 2024 Nigeria Prize for Literature.
+Umezurike's children's book, Wish Maker was longlisted for the 2024 Nigeria Prize for Literature.